 If you have diabetes, the American Diabetes Association (ADA) recommends you have an eye exam each year.
 Diabetic eye exams are similar to regular eye exams in many ways; however, during a diabetic eye exam, your eye doctor will specifically focus on the health of your retina and the integrity of the blood vessels in your eye.
 Comprehensive diabetic eye exams can help make sure that eye complications caused by diabetes are caught early and properly treated so that further eye damage is prevented.

 The diabetic eye exam is simple and painless.
 During the exam, your eye doctor will give you eye drops to dilate (widen) your pupils.
-Dilating your pupils helps your ophthalmologist see inside your eyes more easily.
-They will take diagnostic photographs of your retinas; the camera is close, but it won’t touch your eye.
+Dilating your pupils helps your optomertist see inside your eyes more easily.
+They may take diagnostic photographs of your retinas; the camera is close, but it won’t touch your eye.
 Your doctor will look for early signs of damage to tiny eye blood vessels and see if your vision has changed as a result of diabetes.

 The eye drops take about 15 minutes to have an effect, and your vision becomes blurry.
 This is normal, and the effects of the drops can last between two to six hours.
 You won’t be able to drive home, so bring someone to drive you or arrange for other transportation.